cvppa2024/cvppa2024.github.io/_pages/cfp.md

 * image data sets defining plant phenotyping or agricultural tasks, complete with annotations if appropriate, accompanied with benchmark methods if possible, and suitable evaluation methods; and
 * challenge contributions - [click here](/challenges/) for more information regarding the challenges

-Submission will be done on CMT - more information will follow.
+Submission will be done on CMT.
+[Click here to start a submission](https://cmt3.research.microsoft.com/CVPPA2024).

 ## Important Dates